About Jeff Parker

 ABOUT MARY O

 Mary O. Parker, who goes by “Mary O,” is the Director of Business Development for Explore in Focus™.
-She also wears many other hats for the business such as accountant, marketing director, and during workshops and some tours, cook (she loves to cook for and pamper our clients!).
+She also wears many other hats for the business such as accountant, marketing director, and—during workshops and some tours—cook (she loves to cook for and pamper our clients!).

 Mary O is a nature-lover and award-winning writer.
 Her published work includes non-fiction books, essays, short stories & dozens of articles on a variety of topics.
-In 2015, she won the prestigious Gabriele Rico Challenge in Creative Nonfiction.
+In 2015, she won the Gabriele Rico Challenge in Creative Nonfiction.
 Mary O was short-listed for the Barry Lopez Prize in Creative Nonfiction in December 2016.
-In April 2018, she received a “Scribes’ Scholarship” from the Bess Whitehead Scott Scholarship Fund and used the proceeds to attend the highly competitive Breadloaf Conference in Environmental Writing.
+In April 2018, she received a “Scribes’ Scholarship” from the Bess Whitehead Scott Scholarship Fund and used the proceeds to attend the competitive Breadloaf Conference in Environmental Writing.

 Look for Jeff’s photographs in her book, “Explore Texas — A Nature Travel Guide” (Texas A&M University Press, 2016).
+The book won an “Excellence in Craft” award from the Texas Outdoor Writers’ Association (TOWA).

 Publishers Weekly included Explore Texas in its roundup of “Best Travel Books of 2016.”
 Explore Texas was also nominated for a 2016 “Reading the West Award.”
 Info on Mary O’s upcoming book signings can be found here: